svrnm/react-redux-realworld-example-app/README.md

 Alternatively, you can add `.env` file in the root folder of project to set environment variables (use PORT to change webserver's port).
 This file will be ignored by git, so it is suitable for API keys and other sensitive stuff.
 Refer to [dotenv](https://github.com/motdotla/dotenv) and [React](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md#adding-development-environment-variables-in-env) documentation for more details.
 Also, please remove setting variable via script section of `package.json` - `dotenv` never override variables if they are already set.

 ### Making requests to the backend API

-For convenience, we have a live API server running at https://conduit.productionready.io/api for the application to make requests against.
-You can view [the API spec here](https://github.com/GoThinkster/productionready/blob/master/api) which contains all routes & responses for the server.

 The source code for the backend server (available for Node, Rails and Django) can be found in the [main RealWorld repo](https://github.com/gothinkster/realworld).